Algebraic elliptic cohomology theory and flops, I: Algebraic elliptic cohomology

 \subsection{The elliptic formal group law}

 An \textit{algebraic elliptic cohomology theory} is the cohomology theory corresponding to an elliptic formal group law.
-More precisely, let $R$ be a ring and let $p:E\to \Spec R$ be a smooth projective morphism with section $e:\Spec R\to E$ addition map $E\times_RE\to E$ defining a commutative group scheme over $R$ with geometrically connected fibers of dimension one.
-We assume in addition that we have chosen a local uniformizer $t$ around the identity section.
+More precisely, let $R$ be a ring and let $p:E\to \Spec R$ be an elliptic curve over $R$ with a chosen local uniformizer $t$ in a neighborhood of the identity section.
 The expansion of the group law of $E$ in terms of the coordinate $t$ gives a formal group law $F_E$ with coefficients in $R$.

 There is a well-studied elliptic formal group law and the corresponding cohomology theory.
-Namely, taking $R=\ZZ[\mu_1, \mu_2, \mu_3, \mu_4, \mu_6]$ and taking $E$ to be the Weierstrass curve over the ring $R$, and using $t=y/x$ as the local uniformizer.
+Let $A=\ZZ[\mu_1, \mu_2, \mu_3, \mu_4, \mu_6]$.
+We take $E$ to be the Weierstrass curve over the ring $A$ and use $t=y/x$ as the local uniformizer.
 This formal group law will be referred as the TMF elliptic formal group law.
-It has been studied by Franke, Hopkins, Landweber, Miller, Ravenel, Stong, etc. See \cite{Hop_ICM} and \cite{H_MITNotes} for survey of this theory.
-In particular, it has been shown that, the map of rings given by this formal group law is Landweber exact, where $\Delta$ is the discriminant.
+See \cite{Hop_ICM} and \cite{H_MITNotes} for survey of this theory.
+The classifying map $F_E :\Laz\to A[\Delta^{-1}]$ is Landweber exact, where $\Delta$ is the discriminant of $E_A/A$.

-The elliptic formal group law we are using is called the Krichever's elliptic formal group law in literature.
+The elliptic formal group law we are using is called the Krichever elliptic formal group law in the literature.
 It is related to, but different from the TMF elliptic formal group law.
-We recall the genus corresponding to this formal group law, following the convention in \cite{T}.
+We recall the genus corresponding to this formal group law, following the convention in \cite{T}.\footnote{Krichever uses the function $te^{-k_0t}\Phi(t, z;\tau)$ as does H\"ohn, except that H\"ohn leaves the exponential factor $\text{exp}(-k_0t+\zeta(z,\tau)t)$ as an unspecified ``constant of integration''.
+Totaro introduces the change of variable $t\mapsto \frac{t}{2\pi i}$ as we do, so that the resulting function is expressible in terms of $e^x$ instead of $e^{2\pi i x}$.
+This has the effect of replacing H\"ohn's choice of lattice $\<2\pi i, 2\pi i\tau\>$ with our $\<1,\tau\>$.
+Totaro's $k$ is different from ours, but this only affects formulas for bundles with non-zero first Chern class.
+In particular, the rigidity property holds for all these elliptic theories.}

 Let